 he <select> element defines a drop-down list.
 The <option> elements defines an option that can be selected.
 By default, the first item in the drop-down list is selected.
 To define a pre-selected option, add the selected attribute to the option.

+A fieldset is a special element used to supply a visual grouping to a set of form elements.
 The <fieldset> element is used primarily for layout and accessibility.
-The <legend> element creates the heading of the form and a box surrounds the inputs in the form.
+The <legend> element, a part of the fieldset, creates the heading of the fieldset and a box surrounds the inputs in the form.
 Like <fieldset>, the <legend> element is entirely optional.

 The <div> elements used to create each row of inputs.
 The <label> elements are used to show friendly name of what an input does.